infinity-a11y/PhyloTrace/README.md

 - Download and report functionalities
 - *and more*

 We want to make cgMLST analysis and genomic pathogen monitoring accessible to a broad spectrum of individuals and organizations.
 Therefore our goal is to build an interface with convenient user experience and easy handling that doesn't require you to be a bioinformatician.
 The app is in active development.
-To get a stable version download only the newest release and not the GitHub version.
+To get a stable version download the newest release.
 This tool can be used for research and academic purposes.
 Note that PhyloTrace is not validated for a clinical use yet, but we are working on achieving that.

 [www.PhyloTrace.com](https://www.phylotrace.com)  |  [info@phylotrace.com](mailto:info@phylotrace.com?subject=[GitHub]%20Source%20Han%20Sans)